 Natalie Bridgeman Fields

-Natalie Bridgeman Fields is the founder and executive director of Accountability Counsel.
-She leads the organization of community-driven lawyers, policy advocates, and researchers working to amplify the voices of people to defend their environmental and human rights.
-She describes her journey to Accountability Counsel in this 2013 TEDx Talk.
+Natalie Bridgeman Fields is the Founder and Executive Director of Accountability Counsel.
+She leads the organization of community-driven lawyers, policy advocates, and researchers working to amplify the voices of people around the world to defend their human rights and environment.

 Previously, she served as a consultant on accountability for the European Bank for Reconstruction and Development and the World Bank Inspection Panel.